BurakAhmet/cs50AI/5.Neural Networks/traffic/README.md

-An AI to identify which traffic sign appears in a photograph with using neural networks.
+An AI to identify which traffic sign appears in a photograph using neural networks.

 ### My Conclusions